brettimus/super-hearts/README.md

 you are in luck, lucky person!

 ## quick start (a.k.a the defibrillator HA!)
-give me selector, and i make sure your `click` and `touchend` events are full of happy happy joy.
+give me selector (or not!!!), and i make sure your `click` and `touchend` events are full of happy happy joy.

 ```javascript
 var dawh = SuperHearts(); // now click!!!